CiscoDevNet/terraform-provider-aci/docs/list-resources/relation_from_bridge_domain_to_netflow_monitor_policy.md

 ## Example Usage ##

 The configuration snippet below shows an example for Relation From Bridge Domain To NetFlow Monitor Policy with only required attributes.
+This snippet retrieves a list of all Relation From Bridge Domain To NetFlow Monitor Policy objects.

 ```hcl
 list "aci_relation_from_bridge_domain_to_netflow_monitor_policy" "example" {